--

 - William Shakespeare

-Antony and Cleopatra --
+Antony and Cleopatra

 One can never give an ultimate, absolute proof that a proof in some system is correct.
 Of course, one can give a proof of a proof, or a proof of a proof of a proof but the validity of the outermost system always remains an unproven assumption, accepted on faith.

-- Douglas Hofstadter --
+- Douglas Hofstadter

 Insofar as the laws of mathematics are certain, they do not refer to reality, and insofar as they refer to reality, they are not certain.

-- Albert Einstein --
+- Albert Einstein

-One of the most important things I learned at university was that all large organizations are dysfunctional.
+One of the most important things I learned while at university was that all large organizations are dysfunctional.

-- Steve Midgley --
+- Steve Midgley

 If there should be such a thing as a superhuman Law, it is administered with subhuman inefficiency.